 Please make your plans early.
 More information including a calendar all Memorial Day Weekend event son the island, a Beaver Island Birding Trail Map and travel and lodging information can be found by scrolling down.
 We look forward to seeing you soon!

-2023 Beaver Island Birding Trail Speakers and Field Trip Leaders
+2023 Beaver Island Birding Trail Field Trip Leaders

-We have invited a group of wonderful speakers and expert field trip guides who will lead us on a weekend of discovery on the Beaver Island Archipelago.
+We have invited a group of expert field trip guides who will lead us on a weekend of discovery on the Beaver Island Archipelago.
 The weekend is intended to celebrate our island’s natural resources and inspire others to become active conservation partners.
 Please welcome:

 Dr. Francesca Cuthbert